Anaerobic Digestion

 The facility will be designed, constructed, and operated to meet all applicable health and safety standards, codes, and regulations.

-Detailed operations plans, shutdown keys, alarm systems, and control narratives are also being developed to ensure the safe operation of the facility.
+Detailed health and safety plans, emergency response plans, operations plans, shutdown keys, alarm systems, and control narratives are also being developed to ensure the safe operation of the facility.

 Access to the facility will be granted to operational personnel and approved third-party personnel only.
 Restricted access to the facility off Range Road 10 south of Coal Trail will be maintained through a controlled entry point.
 Access to the site from the east (i.e., for livestock manure from the adjacent Rimrock Cattle Company Ltd.) will be private access.